tansawit/tansawit.me/content/posts/simple-rest-api-golang.md

 - `log` allows us to log errors and other issues.
 - `net/http` gives us HTTP client and server implementation for building the actual API

-After declaring the packages, we can get to defining and serving our API.
+After declaring the packages, we can begin defining and serving our API.
 Without using third party libraries and routers, there are two main 'approaches' to this.

 If we implement our handler as a function, we'd use `http.HandleFunc`.
 Otherwise, if we'd implemented our handler as a type with a `ServeHTTP` method, we'd use `http.Handle`.